metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_component_version_v1alpha1_manifest.md

 Required:

-- `comp_defs` (List of String) CompDefs specifies names for the component definitions associated with this ComponentVersion.
-Each name in the list can represent an exact name, or a name prefix.
-For example:  - 'mysql-8.0.30-v1alpha1': Matches the exact name 'mysql-8.0.30-v1alpha1' - 'mysql-8.0.30': Matches all names starting with 'mysql-8.0.30'
+- `comp_defs` (List of String) CompDefs specifies names for the component definitions associated with this ComponentVersion.Each name in the list can represent an exact name, or a name prefix.For example:- 'mysql-8.0.30-v1alpha1': Matches the exact name 'mysql-8.0.30-v1alpha1'- 'mysql-8.0.30': Matches all names starting with 'mysql-8.0.30'
 - `releases` (List of String) Releases is a list of identifiers for the releases.